 A community that creates friendships

-However, even though many people are densely packed together in a small area, most people do not know which company is working in the building next door, or who their neighbours are, and opportunities to meet each other are limited.
+However, even though tens of thousands of people are densely packed together in a small area, most people do not know which company is working in the building next door, or who their neighbours are, and opportunities to meet each other are limited.
 As people who work in the district, we couldn’t help but feel a little uncomfortable about this.

 We created SHIBAURA HOUSE as one way to resolve that discomfort.
-In the beginning, we wanted to create a bottom-up initiative that would enable people to co-exist with each other.
+We are working every day to bring us closer to our goal of creating a place where strangers meet and make friendships.
 We continue to hold onto that goal.

 Becoming a hub for creative culture and initiatives overseas